-If you truly want to kill some time, devote an evening (or a week) to doing this 5000-piecer, which depicts the mythical tower of Babel.
+If you truly want to kill some time, devote an evening (or a week) to doing this 1000-piecer, which depicts an Amsterdam canal.
 Like all puzzles by heritage puzzle-maker Ravensburger, the pieces are precisely laser-cut so they seamlessly fit together.

 For a real challenge, this 540-piece puzzle is as hard to do as it is satisfying to finish.
 It comes with a stand so you can display it when you're done.

 Instead of jigsaw pieces, this puzzle comprises 130 blocks, which you arrange to create six different masterpieces from Picasso, Dalí, Kandinsky, Matisse, Vasarely, and Herbin.

 At only 121 pieces, this puzzle isn't too hard, which makes it a good family project.
 And when it's done, you have a 3-D replica of one of Germany's most famous dwellings — the Bavarian castle said to have inspired Disneyland's Sleeping Beauty castle.
 The puzzle's a solid way to fill three hours.

 Part stress buster, part fidget toy, part puzzle, this wooden creation can be twisted into whatever shape you want.
 But the goal here is to return it to snake mode.